Top 10 Popular Liquid Mutual Funds to Invest in 2022

-No doubt liquid mutual funds are considered as a better investment option to park your surplus money instead of holding as a savings bank balance.
+Liquid mutual funds are considered as a better investment option to park surplus money instead of holding it in savings bank balance.
 The reason is that these liquid funds provide liquidity, higher returns in comparison to their counterparts, and a lower interest rate volatility risk.
 You must invest in these funds if it fulfills your investment objectives for the chosen investment period.
-Now while selecting the best liquid funds to invest in 2021 you must consider a few factors to ensure to are making a well-informed decision.
+Now while selecting the best liquid funds to invest in 2022 you must consider a few factors to ensure to are making a well-informed decision.
 You need to consider the fund’s objectives, its credit score, maturity, historical performance, trends in NAV, past returns, and future prospects.

 What are Best Liquid Funds?